BlochLior/react-and-django-tutorial/frontend-react/src/test-utils/README.md

 This directory contains centralized test utilities designed to make testing more streamlined, consistent, and maintainable across the React frontend application.

-todo: need to update the readme since it is somewhat irrelevant at parts.

 ## Overview

 The test utilities follow DRY (Don't Repeat Yourself) principles and provide: